-Programs requesting funding must address one of the stated UWHC HC 2025 target issues or Basic Needs/Crisis Services.
+Programs requesting funding must address one of the stated UWHC target issues or Basic Needs/Crisis Services.
 In an effort to be responsive to community needs, the vision, barriers, and objectives will be periodically reviewed and may change as community conditions and needs change.
-The proposed program must demonstrate how specific strategies will benefit clients and begin to reduce or eliminate the identified focus area barrier(s).
-Specific and measurable client-based results must relate to the focus area vision and objective.
+Each proposed program must demonstrate how specific strategies will benefit clients and address a UWHC target issue and objective.
+Specific and measurable client-based results must relate to the focus area objective.